What is an Adaptogen?

 7. Supports the Immune System

 Another one of the best adaptogens benefits is their ability to strengthen the immune system.
 Oftentimes, the immune system is weak or compromised due to a deficiency of immune-protecting substances in the body.
-All Adaptogens contains antioxidants that reduce the number of free radicals in the body and promote immune-boosting cell production.
+All Adaptogens contain antioxidants that reduce the number of free radicals in the body and promote immune-boosting cell production.
 This not only protects the body against simple infections and viruses such as a cold or flu but also can protect against severe illnesses such as cancer.

 8. Lowers Cholesterol and Triglycerides